Trust Flow and Citation Flow, what are they? They are measurements of the quality of your website, as determined by the websites that link to you.

 How Do You Check Your Site’s Trust Flow and Citation Flow

-Go to www.majestic.com, create a free account, and type in your site’s URL as below:
+Go to www.majestic.com, create a free account, and type in your site’s URL.

 And then it’ll show you your Trust Flow and Citation Flow like this: